 The panel is the most spectacular of more than 30 very large relief panels (average height 1.0 m by width.
 1.5 m) discovered by archaeologists recently.

 They are the only surviving examples of Late Roman state reliefs that have extensive paint preserved on them.

 The panels illuminate multiple aspects of the art of the period, including the brightly colored costumes and the new and distinctive self-representation of the tetrarchic emperors and their administration.

 The bas-relief panel with a representation of two emperors embracing is believed to be part of a larger adventus scene that shows the meeting of the two diarchs, Diocletian and Maximian, and thus dates from slightly before the onset of Tetrarchy in 293 AD.

-In the spring of 129 AD, after visiting Mt.
+In early 129 AD, after visiting Mt.
 Ida and the Phyrgian countryside the court of Hadrian entered Nicomedia, the ancient capital of the province of Bithynia, from which most of Asia was governed at that time.
 We commemorate this visit on March 6 each year.

 Here is how Flamen Antonius Subia describes it at the online TEMPLE OF ANTINOUS:

 "This is the triumphant return of Antinous to his homeland as the Imperial Favorite, and is symbolized as the return of the wandering Dionysus.